 The tax treatment of losses vs. profits also affects the incentive to undertake risky projects.
+Firms with large profits are typically corporate, while firms with losses are typically non-corporate.
 Differences between the tax rates on corporate profits and non-corporate losses can then affect risk taking, again mattering for the extent of entrepreneurial activity.
 Tax rates also affect investment incentives, and the incentives to hire workers.